uspgamedev/luasteam/docs/input.rst

     :param uint64 inputHandle: The handle of the controller you want to query.
 Obtained from :func:`input.getConnectedControllers`.
     :param uint64 actionSetHandle: The handle of the action set you want to query.
 This can be obtained from :func:`input.getActionSetHandle`.
     :param uint64 digitalActionHandle: The handle of the digital action you want to query.
 This can be obtained from :func:`input.getDigitalActionHandle`.
-    :returns: (`table`) An array filled with origins (`EInputActionOrigin`, ie `string`; see `EInputActionOrigin <https://partner.steamgames.com/doc/api/ISteamInput#EInputActionOrigin>`_) for an getDigitalActionHandle action within an action set.
+    :returns: (`table`) An array filled with origins (`EInputActionOrigin`, ie `string`; see `EInputActionOrigin <https://partner.steamgames.com/doc/api/ISteamInput#EInputActionOrigin>`_) for an :func:`input.getDigitalActionHandle` action within an action set.
 Use this to display the appropriate on-screen prompt for the action.
     :SteamWorks: `GetDigitalActionOrigins <https://partner.steamgames.com/doc/api/isteaminput#GetDigitalActionOrigins>`_

 .. function:: input.getGamepadIndexForController()